nordseele/hans/readme.md

 Hans is an add-on board made for the Raspberry Pi Zero W. It is powered from the 5V rail of a Eurorack case.

-Control ER-301 and TXo via MIDI (Serial, USB and Bluetooth) and OSC.
+Use it to control ER-301 and TXo via MIDI (Serial, USB and Bluetooth) and OSC.
 Send MIDI from Monome Teletype.
 Use it as a standalone MIDI processor or as an OSC to MIDI converter.

 ### Technical details:

-- A serial MIDI input and output.
+- Serial MIDI input and output.

 - Two i2c busses on which Hans acts as a leader.